zenml-io/zenml/docs/book/how-to/use-configuration-files/README.md

 {% hint style="info" %}
 All configuration that can be specified in a YAML file can also be specified in code itself.
+However, it is best practice to use a YAML file to seperate config from code.
 {% endhint %}

 Here is a minimal example of using a file based configuration yaml.